Christoph Striecks

 Completed projects:

-• Invited talk on Attribute-Based Encryption for Strong Access Control (ETSI Security Week, 2020)
+• On Attribute-Based Encryption for Strong Access Control (ETSI Security Week, 2020)

-• Invited talk on Security, Safety, and Privacy-by-Design (Austrian Standards, 2020, press coverage in futurezone and Austrian Standards)
+• On Security, Safety, and Privacy-by-Design (Austrian Standards, 2020, press coverage in futurezone and Austrian Standards)

-• Involvement in ETSI STF 529 (on standardizing Attribute-Based Encryption)
+• Involvement in ETSI STF 529 on standardizing Attribute-Based Encryption (press release from ETSI)